 Featured on…Continue reading “About”

-After years of using training plans out of books, off websites, and from magazines, Brock decided to take his own coaching into his own hands.
+Brock Armstrong Coaching History: After years of using training plans from books, websites, and from magazines, Brock decided to take his own coaching into his own hands.
 So he attended courses and seminars, read books, listened to podcasts, trained with Canadian record holders, got a number of certifications, and became his own coach.

 Since then, Brock has been using that knowledge to coach hundreds of people across thousands of finish lines!
 Continue reading “Coaching”